recursivecodes/ivs-esp-whip-demo/DHT11_SETUP.md

 ## Hardware Notes

-- **Voltage**: DHT-11 works with 3.3V from the ESP32-P4 (no level shifting needed)
+- DHT-11 works with 3.3V from the ESP32-P4 (no level shifting needed)
-- **Pull-up Resistor**: Most DHT-11 modules include a built-in pull-up resistor (4.7kΩ - 10kΩ)
+- Most DHT-11 modules include a built-in pull-up resistor (4.7kΩ - 10kΩ)
-- **Update Rate**: DHT-11 sensors should not be read faster than once every 2 seconds
+- DHT-11 sensors should not be read faster than once every 2 seconds
-- **Accuracy**: DHT-11 is a basic sensor; consider DHT-22 for better accuracy
+- DHT-11 is a basic sensor; consider DHT-22 for better accuracy
-- **Library**: Uses the reliable esp-idf-lib DHT library for robust sensor communication
+- Uses the reliable esp-idf-lib DHT library for robust sensor communication

 ## Safety